Which city is cheaper, Galveston or Charleston?

-If you're trying to decide where to visit between Charleston or Galveston, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Charleston or Galveston, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Charleston is a beautiful, southern city and seaport town in South Carolina.
 It has a wonderful, historic downtown area that the city government works hard to maintain.
 Located on a peninsula that is created by two rivers, the city is a stunning setting with much character.
 It is a popular place to visit for its culture, architecture and cuisine.
 In recent years Charleston has gained popularity and it continues to grow as both a regional and international travel destination.
 With its rising popularity comes increasing costs.
 Travel costs continue to go up as restaurants and hotels raise their prices, particularly during the peak travel season and holiday periods.